 In the turbulent summer of 1864, the Union Army occupied the small farming community of Sandy Springs, Georgia.
 Those weeks changed the lives of every family that lived through them.
 “The Civil War in Sandy Springs” explores their story.
 From never before published diaries and newly discovered letters, the firsthand accounts and struggles of local people can be understood for the first time.
 Family heirlooms and artifacts treasured for 150 years are on display along with the actual guns and cannon shells that terrorized the community during the long summer of occupation.
 “The Civil War in Sandy Springs” will be on view at the Heritage Sandy Springs Museum from April 30, 2014 through April 1, 2015.
 Museum Hours: Wednesdays & Saturdays, 11:00 a.m. - 2:00 p.m.
 Free Admission.
 Get more information.

-Heritage Sandy Springs Farmers Market Now Open Every Saturday
+Heritage Sandy Springs Farmers Market Open Saturday Mornings

-The Heritage Sandy Springs Farmers Market is now open for the 2014 season, held Saturday mornings at 235 Sandy Springs Circle (corner of Sandy Springs Circle and Johnson Ferry Road).
+The Heritage Sandy Springs Farmers Market is open through the Fall, every Saturday morning at 235 Sandy Springs Circle (corner of Sandy Springs Circle and Johnson Ferry Road).